8 Key Questions To Expect In Investor Due Diligence

 - What is your burn rate and runway today?
 These are investor slang terms referring to how fast money is being spent, with an implicit question of how long the startup can survive before breakeven or another cash infusion is required.
 You need to know this as a future employee, since it probably gates how long your new job will last.
 If the runway is less than six months, with no new source signed, both you and the startup are at risk.

 - How much “skin” is already in the game?
-The intent of this question is to determine the level of commitment of founders, both cash and “sweat equity,” and how much others have already invested into this plan.
+The intent of this question is to determine the level of commitment of founders, both cash and “sweat equity,” and how much others have already invested in this plan.
 Implicit in the analysis of the answers is how much progress has been made for the investment, and how stable the business is now.

 - What’s the total history of this company?
 Gaps in the history of a startup are big red flags, just like gaps in your resume.
 If the company was incorporated five years ago, and is still in early stages, with the same founding team, chances are slim that it will suddenly get back on track with you as an employee, or you as an investor.